ParthaAIML/ERA_Assignment_5/README.md

  * The `generate_model_parameters` prints the model architecture and the total parameters in each layer

-The `S5.ipynb` is a ipython notebook contains all the code the run and validate the model
+The `S5.ipynb` is a ipython notebook contains all the code to run and validate the model, create plots etc.

  * We need to import the classed defined in the `utils.py` as below